FXML 2.0 overview

 Compile markup directly to bytecode

-FXML 2.0 files are compiled directly to bytecode, and don’t require FXMLLoader to load the documents at runtime.
+FXML 2.0 markup is compiled directly to bytecode, and doesn’t require FXMLLoader to load the document at runtime.
 No parsing is required, and no reflection is necessary to instantiate the JavaFX object graph.
-This dramatically improves the loading performance of FXML files.
+This dramatically improves the loading performance of FXML documents.

 Here’s how an FXML 2.0 file is compiled to a Java class: